 Tooth Bonding is a relatively low cost, single-visit procedure whereby a layer of composite is ‘bonded’ to the surface of the tooth.

 Bonding is most effective when used to repair minor chips.
 It can also be used in a veneering procedure conceptually similar to Porcelain Veneers, where instead, a composite material is bonded to the tooth surface to correct a variety of aesthetic problems from color to shape.
-These ‘Composite Veneers’ are not as colour-stable and are disadvantaged by lack of durability.
-They are more likely to chip and stain, and they do-not glow in fluorescent light.
+These ‘Composite Veneers’ are not as colour-staple, and are disadvantaged by lack of durability.
+They are more likely to chip and stain, and they don’t glow in fluorescent light.